ptanlam/AirportTransfer/README.md

 Instruction:

-1. Navigate to directory hold this repo.
+1. Navigate to this repository.
 For example: `cd airport-transfer`.

 2. Run `docker compose up -d` and wait until everything is running.